Strawberry Shortcake is a classic all-American dessert and our recipe will become a star at all your summer parties.

 - Preheat oven to 400°F.

-- In a separate bowl, add milk, egg and vanilla.
+- In a separate bowl, add milk, egg, and 1/2 teaspoon of vanilla.
 Mix until combined.
 Add to dry ingredients.
 Mix together with a fork until just barely incorporated (do not overmix).

-- Pour heavy whipping cream into large mixing bowl, then add powdered sugar and vanilla.
-Beat cream with a hand mixer on medium-high speed.
+- Beat cream with a hand mixer on medium-high speed.
 Beat until medium-stiff peaks form.
 This should take a couple minutes.
 Serve or refrigerate immediately.